natcap/invest.users-guide/source/carbonstorage.rst

 The Model
 =========

 Carbon storage on a land parcel largely depends on the sizes of four carbon "pools:" aboveground biomass, belowground biomass, soil, and dead organic matter.
 The InVEST Carbon Storage and Sequestration model aggregates the amount of carbon stored in these pools according to the land use maps and classifications produced by the user.
 Aboveground biomass comprises all living plant material above the soil (e.g., bark, trunks, branches, leaves).
 Belowground biomass encompasses the living root systems of aboveground biomass.Soil organic matter is the organic component of soil, and represents the largest terrestrial carbon pool.
 Dead organic matter includes litter as well as lying and standing dead wood.
-A fifth optional pool included in the model applies to parcels that produce harvested wood products (HWPs) such as firewood or charcoal or more long-lived products such as house timbers or furniture.
-Tracking carbon in this pool is useful because it represents the amount of carbon kept from the atmosphere by a given product.

 Using maps of land use and land cover types and the amount of carbon stored in carbon pools, this model estimates: the net amount of carbon stored in a land parcel over time and the market values of the carbon sequestered in remaining stock.
 Limitations of the model include an oversimplified carbon cycle, an assumed linear change in carbon sequestration over time, and potentially inaccurate discounting rates.
 Biophysical conditions important for carbon sequestration such as photosynthesis rates and the presence of active soil organisms are also not included in the model.